op30mmd/op30mmd/README.md

 Im currently a hobbyist.

-I Worked With Dart, Python, C++, Bash, JS, TS (All my PL's Knowledge are not complete)
+I Worked With Dart, Python, C++, Bash, JS, TS (All my PL/Scripting's Knowledge are not complete)

+HTML + CSS: Complete.

 I do Translations too.